pkalivas/radiate/docs/source/selectors/index.md

     !!! note

-        `RandomSelector` is not currently exposed in the Python API; it is available in Rust only.
+        `RandomSelector` is not exposed in the Python API; it is available in Rust only.

 === ":fontawesome-brands-rust: Rust"